gvwilson/thirdbit/src/fiction/santas/index.md

 "Because I think she wanted to,"
 Finner plowed on.
-"I think she wanted to more than anything.
+"I think she wanted to go home more than anything.
 She didn't believe she had one any more.
 At least you haven't taken *that* from me."

 Later,
-Finner would wonder what would have happened if he hadn't provoked her.
+Finner would wonder what might have happened if he hadn't provoked her.
 Would she have taken the photographs from her bag?
 Would she have tossed them onto the table between their chairs?
-Would he have picked them up and flipped through them, confused at first but then nauseous at the sight of his parents sitting at dinner with someone who looked just like him but whose smile was relaxed in a way his hadn't been for such a long time?
+Would he have picked them up and flipped through them, confused at first but then nauseous at the sight of his parents sitting at dinner with someone who looked just like him but whose smile was relaxed in a way his hadn't been for a very long time?
 The leaves outside the picture window and his mother's haircut told him that the pictures were recent.